CapyArmy/Simple-Autoclicker/README.md

 ## ⚠️ Disclaimer

-This utility is intended for automation and accessibility purposes.
-Users are responsible for ensuring that their use of an autoclicker complies with the terms of service of any third-party applications or games.
-The developers are not responsible for any misuse or consequences resulting from the use of this software.
+This utility is intended for automation and accessibility.
+Users are responsible for ensuring compliance with the terms of service of any software or games.
+The developers are not liable for misuse or any consequences resulting from the use of this software.